metehnay/react-seo-article-generator/README.md

-With this simple app you can generate seo articles and send them to your wordpress site.
-You also don't need to find images just use Unsplash API :)
+**With this simple app you can generate seo articles and send them to your wordpress site.
+You also don't need to find images, you can just use Unsplash API :)**

 ## Tech